bytebase/bytebase.com-old/content/docs/vcs-integration/name-and-organize-schema-files.md

 #### Cons:

-1. Changing environment identifier will break the integration.
-2. More files to manage, it will be `database * number of environments.`
+1. More files to manage, it will be `database * number of environments.`

 ### Approach 2 - Single directory